Seagate Technology (NASDAQ:STX) Issues Q4 2021 Earnings Guidance

-Seagate Technology (NASDAQ:STX) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
+Seagate Technology (NASDAQ:STX) updated its fourth quarter 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $1.700-$2.000 for the period.
 The company issued revenue guidance of $2.80 billion-$3.10 billion, compared to the consensus revenue estimate of $2.87 billion.

-Seagate Technology (NASDAQ:STX) last released its earnings results on Thursday, April 22nd.
-The data storage provider reported $1.48 earnings per share for the quarter, beating the consensus estimate of $1.18 by $0.30.
-Seagate Technology had a return on equity of 88.26% and a net margin of 9.80%.
-The firm had revenue of $2.73 billion for the quarter, compared to analyst estimates of $2.67 billion.
-During the same quarter in the prior year, the firm posted $1.38 earnings per share.
-The company’s quarterly revenue was up .5% on a year-over-year basis.
-As a group, sell-side analysts expect that Seagate Technology will post 5.01 EPS for the current year.

-Several equities research analysts have issued reports on the company.
-Deutsche Bank Aktiengesellschaft increased their price target on Seagate Technology from $80.00 to $95.00 and gave the stock a hold rating in a report on Wednesday, June 9th.
-Bank of America increased their price target on Seagate Technology from $107.00 to $120.00 and gave the stock a buy rating in a report on Thursday, May 20th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price target on Seagate Technology from $85.00 to $100.00 and gave the stock a neutral rating in a report on Wednesday, June 9th.
-Mizuho increased their price target on Seagate Technology from $83.00 to $88.00 and gave the stock a neutral rating in a report on Tuesday, May 18th.
-Finally, Zacks Investment Research downgraded Seagate Technology from a buy rating to a hold rating and set a $86.00 price objective for the company. in a report on Monday, April 19th.
-One research analyst has rated the stock with a sell rating, fourteen have assigned a hold rating and eleven have given a buy rating to the company’s stock.
-Seagate Technology has a consensus rating of Hold and a consensus price target of $86.17.
+A number of equities research analysts have weighed in on the stock.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on shares of Seagate Technology from $85.00 to $100.00 and gave the stock a neutral rating in a report on Wednesday, June 9th.
+Zacks Investment Research cut shares of Seagate Technology from a buy rating to a hold rating and set a $86.00 price objective on the stock. in a report on Monday, April 19th.
+Wedbush reiterated a neutral rating and set a $62.00 price target on shares of Seagate Technology in a report on Monday, March 22nd.
+Benchmark increased their price target on shares of Seagate Technology from $95.00 to $112.00 and gave the company a buy rating in a report on Wednesday, June 9th.
+Finally, Morgan Stanley increased their price target on shares of Seagate Technology from $98.00 to $114.00 and gave the company an overweight rating in a report on Wednesday, June 9th.
+One analyst has rated the stock with a sell rating, fourteen have given a hold rating and eleven have given a buy rating to the company’s stock.
+Seagate Technology currently has a consensus rating of Hold and a consensus price target of $86.17.

 Seagate Technology Holdings plc provides data storage technology and solutions in Singapore, the United States, the Netherlands, and internationally.
 The company offers hard disk and solid state drives, including serial advanced technology attachment, serial attached SCSI, and non-volatile memory express products; solid state hybrid drives; and storage subsystems.